Denhac/denhac-official-docs/membership-agreement.md

    Additional equipment may be added to the hackerspace from time to time that may require additional regulations.
 Member agrees to abide by any and all regulations and access requirements denhac deems necessary in its sole discretion.

 7. **Member Storage**
    Members may choose to utilize our Member Storage area for anything reasonable they wish to leave at the space between visits.
 Each member is granted, by request, a single large (~20 gallon) clear plastic storage container with a lid.
 All of Member's storage must fit inside this container, and the lid must be able to close securely.
 Additionally, the container must be clearly labeled with the Member's name, Member Code (found in the Account section of the website), or both.
 The container must be stored with the member label visible from the outside.
-This is the only approved storage container for our Member Storage area.
-Denhac is not responsible for any items left outside Member's storage container, stacked near it, in front of it, on top, etc. In the event we have to reorganize the storage space, we cannot be held liable for the loss or misplacement of any items that Member has not clearly and unambiguously stored within their approved storage container.
+This is the only approved storage container for our Member Storage area. denhac is not responsible for any items left outside Member's storage container, stacked near it, in front of it, on top, etc. In the event we have to reorganize the storage space, we cannot be held liable for the loss or misplacement of any items that Member has not clearly and unambiguously stored within their approved storage container.
 It is against policy for any Member to take items from another Member's storage unless said item is an apparent and obvious hazard (electrical, biological, radioactive, etc).

 **Benefits of Membership**